alihkz94/long-chimeric-reads-project/Simulated data/Readme.md

 - Parses input FASTA file
 - Generates simulated reads for each sequence
 - Creates a report of sequence counts in output FASTQ files

+### concatanate_fasta_input_uchime.sh

+This script is designed for concatanation of fasta files into one before deploying the VSEARCH modules for the chimera filteration.

 # Chimera Generator Script